 The morning started with the varsity girls suffering an early defeat.
-Julia Nelson (Tappan Zee /Lehigh) and Juliette Frank (Ramapo/UCLA) raced in the varsity singles and the duo of Frankie Fradianni (Nyack/UNC) and Ariel Deljanin (N Valley Regional 2018) raced in the varsity pair and first varsity double, all finished last in their heats.
+Julia Nelson Tappan Zee '17 and Juliette Frank Ramapo NJ '17 raced in the varsity singles and the duo of Frankie Fradianni Nyack '17 (stroke) and Ariel Deljanin N Valley Regional '18 (bow) raced together in both the varsity pair and varsity double, all finished last in their heats.
 "The girls fell short this morning and didn't do what they are capable of doing,” said Melissa Boyd, head coach.
 “It is only the first race of the season.
 I have a lot of confidence in these girls and know from experience that they have much better races in them.
 Over the next few weeks we will work towards making some changes to help them execute fully on race day."

-The varsity boys lightweight double of Dilan Lakhani (Clarkstown 2018) and Alex Bondorowsky (Northern Highlands 2019) won bronze.
+The highlight of the day was the boy's varsity lightweight double of Dilan Lakhani Clarkstown '18 (stroke) and Alex Bondorowsky Northern Highlands '19 (bow) who captured bronze.
 "They put together a solid race and demonstrated the work and improvements we made in practice," said Boyd.

 "A huge thanks to PNRA/Mercer for hosting and great competition," Boyd said.
 "The regatta provided an early season measure for how we compare to the teams we will race later on.
 We are looking forward to the next three weeks and taking a few more steps forward before the Mid-Atlantic Championships."